acgtools/sub-renamer/README.md

 English | [简体中文](./README_ZH_CN.md)

-CLI tool to auto-rename subtitle files for matched video files.
+A CLI tool designed to automatically rename subtitle files corresponding to matched video files.

+If this tool is helpful to you, please consider giving it a star.
+Thank you OwO.

 <!--
-  If you want use your Own Moe-Counter
-  Please refer to the tutorial
-  in its original repo: https://github.com/journey-ad/Moe-Counter And deploy to the replit or glitch
+  If you prefer to use your own Moe-Counter please refer to the tutorial in its original repo: https://github.com/journey-ad/Moe-Counter and deploy it to the Replit or Glitch
 -->
 ![](https://political-capable-roll.glitch.me/get/@acgtoolssubrenamer?theme=rule34)